leizongmin/serverless-sqlite/README.md

 ## Why?

-This is my first C++ project.
 I'm studying how to build a serverless database recently.
-Just for fun.
+I have created this repository to practice my C++ skills, and for fun.

 ## Development